 In general, dev funding for open-source projects is far from a solved problem.
 The Cathedral and the Bizarre paints an optimistic picture of open-source development, but time has revealed that this hasn’t quite come to fruition.
 Bitcoin isn’t alone in this problem.
 Bitcoin, however, is money.
 You’d imagine there is enough surplus from this great wealth transfer to help fund the infrastructure development on which this ecosystem is built.
 While the immaculate conception created the fairest distribution possible, we can only hope that the beneficiaries feel the weight of their responsibility towards those who weren’t as prescient.

 Most of my conversations about funding Bitcoin devs often focus on the present need rather than systemic ways to make long term contributions sustainable.
 At present, we heavily rely on the goodwill of a few and good ole fashion guilt to fund a couple of dozen active contributors.
 The alternative has also been tried, but that didn’t work out so hot either.
 (Note: there was an attempt to resurrect the Bitcoin Foundation in 2018.
 If interested, the effort yielded a deck for friends of the foundation and a new marketing strategy.)

 Who to give to?

 Finding who to give to is a more nuanced problem than finding the money.
 It’s an enormous undertaking to find deserving candidates.
 Because Bitcoin has no central foundation or trusted center, we don’t have a great system for those looking to simply write a check rather than diving deep into the project’s commit history.
-(I’ll write up some research I’ve done on 501(c)(3)s soon.)
-There a few approaches that have seemed to work:
+(See post on Bitcoin 501(c)(3)s) There a few approaches that have seemed to work: